allthroughthenight/allthroughthenight.github.io/_posts/2022-07-01-system-unlock.md

 title: "System Unlock"
 ---

-When I got my first computer for myself, it came with Windows pre-installed.
-I tinkered with is for a while trying various Linux distros, but since the Windows Product key was on a sticker under the battery, I was always able to reinstall a valid version of Window in case anything happened.
+When I got my first PC, it came with Windows pre-installed.
+I tinkered with is for a while trying various Linux distros, but since the Windows Product key was on a sticker under the battery, I was always able to reinstall it in case anything happened.

 When I started my undergrad I didn't care for Windows, and used Linux as a daily driver.
 Once I graduated I made myself a desktop and went back to Windows to play games with friends.